Phage Therapy Has Been Around for A Century, But It Was Pushed Aside for the Very Treatment That’s Losing Its Efficacy.

 As mentioned, phages are very selective, which means you need to know the bacteria you want to target, and then see which phages work against it.
 As these organisms are everywhere, they can be taken in from a variety of unsavory sources, including animal feces, researched and tested for efficacy.
 Their range can be extremely narrow, and there are times when they aren’t as effective, and may even result in resistant bacteria.
 It’s ironic, but possible, according to experts.

 Remember, the mass production of drugs such as penicillin has driven down the price of wellness significantly.
 The average cost of phage therapy, a practice in which the Eliava Institute is the leading authority, is currently in the thousands, and if you have to do any in-patient therapy from another country, it’s going to be more.

 But the main obstacle is…

-Red tape is always an obstacle, and with this case, it’s no different.
-You could argue that clinical trials have been around for thousands of years, and while that wouldn’t be wrong, phage therapy began long before formalized clinical trials.
-Because they don’t have that official history, organizations like the FDA will not readily approve that kind of therapy.
+Red tape is always an obstacle, and in this case, it’s no different.
+You could argue that clinical trials have been around for thousands of years.
+While that wouldn’t be wrong, phage therapy began long before formalized clinical trials.
+Because they don’t have that official history, organizations like the FDA won’t readily approve that kind of therapy.

-While you’re at it, consider that the FDA are about a century behind on testing and do your own projections about how long it will take for them to catch up.
+While you’re at it, consider that the FDA is about a century behind on testing and do your own projections about how long it will take for them to catch up.

 Phages are one of the best ways medicine has to deal with growing antibiotic resistance, but the question is, how long will it take before the need to implement reaches critical mass?